Undergraduate degree results

 This means figures are shown for these groups as a whole.

-Students record their own ethnicity, either when they apply for a degree course or when they register with a higher education provider.
+Students state their ethnicity when they apply for a degree course or register with a higher education provider.
 The percentages are based only on students whose ethnicity was known.
 See the data for students whose ethnicity was not known.

 Read the detailed methodology document for the data on this page.